 Library materials may be checked out to Special Borrowers, UNK Students, Reciprocal Faculty and Staff for a period of twenty-eight days except for the categories of materials designated below:

-Any exceptions to the check-out periods stated above may be made at the discretion of the department head in charge of that portion of the library’s collection.
-For any exceptions to reserve material check-out periods, written approval from the course instructor must be presented to the Head of Access Services or a Circulation Library Assistant.
+Any exceptions to the check-out periods stated above may be made at the discretion of the Librarian in charge of that portion of the library’s collection.
+For any exceptions to reserve material check-out periods, written approval from the course instructor must be presented to the Circulation Manager or a Circulation Library Associate.

-In the absence of the department head, the person responsible for determining exceptions to the check-out periods is:
+In the absence of the Librarian, the person responsible for determining exceptions to the check-out periods is: